 Recently, she came out with a memoir, Horror Stories (there will be a second volume coming soon).
 I devoured Horror Stories, thrilled by the humor and stark honesty (the opening chapter is about coming across a passed-out drunk girl in a bathroom and not doing anything to help.
 She still feels ashamed about this.)
 She’s also funny and observant.

 Like everyone, I am drawn to my own generation, particularly as I get older.
-How are we doing?
+How are we all doing?
 How are you coping?
 Where are you at with life changes?
 How do you deal with your own past?
 What’s happening with all of us?
-I am still absorbing Soberish, but there’s one song – about meeting up with an old love in the Drake Hotel – which, again, could be lifted almost wholesale from my journals.
-There’s nostalgia there, but it’s so bittersweet it’s not pure.
-There’s no golden glow.
+In Soberish, there’s nostalgia, but it’s so bittersweet it’s not pure.
+We’re Gen X. We aren’t golden-glow rose-glasses Boomers.
 It’s sweet to re-visit an old time, but it’s sad too: it won’t come again.
-She’s very truthful, yet in a different register.
-We change as we grow older, as we gain more miles.
-Our perspective changes.
-My relationship with Liz Phair and her music is one of the eternals in my life, and I am very grateful for her art.
+Liz Phair is still truthful, yet in a different register.
+We change as we gain more miles.
+So checking in with Liz Phair is like checking in with myself.

 “People hang their hopes on you fitting into their CD collection in way that they have made a space for, but I’m playing a longer game than that.”